 ...or you can click on the article's title again to open the article full page in a new browser tab.

-If you're unable to find an answer to your question, click on the Get in touch option within the help beacon to raise a support ticket for the ChurchSuite team.
+If you're unable to find an answer to your question, click on the Ask option within the help beacon to raise a support ticket for the ChurchSuite team - typical response times are within an hour during UK office hours.
+Support is also monitored outside of office hours and at weekends.

-A browser cookies maintains a history of your previous support ticket requests - click Previous messages to see support responses to send a further support message to the ChurchSuite team.
-Note that previous messages are only maintained for as long as the help beacon browser cookie is active - clearing your device's browser cache and cookies will clear your previous messages links - although the email replies to your support requests will of course still be in your regular email mailbox.
+A browser cookie maintains a history of your previous support ticket requests - click Previous Conversations to see support responses to send a further support message to the ChurchSuite team.
+Note that previous conversations are only maintained for as long as the help beacon browser cookie is active - clearing your device's browser cache and cookies will clear your previous messages links - although the email replies to your support requests will of course still be in your regular email mailbox.

-The Ask a Question help beacon is available within ChurchSuite in both browser and app environments.
+The Support help beacon is available within ChurchSuite in both browser and app environments.
 You may also like to bookmark the support article library in your preferred web browser: support.churchsuite.com.

 There ChurchSuite website includes a wide range of resources, including a dedicated Support section covering everything from support articles, training events, user forums, on-site training, branding resources and resources for developers wishing to use the ChurchSuite API or JSON feeds.

-There are further sections on the website covering Pricing, Terms of service, customer Reviews, and an overview Tour of all the modules...
+There are further sections on the website covering Pricing, customer Reviews, and an overview Tour of all the modules...

 ...and stay up to date with the latest news and updates from ChurchSuite with our Blog.